 - Here you can access the playback and recording settings of Windows.

 Windows Advanced Speech

-If you wish to use commands to check for new email messages on your gmail account then you will need to enter your username and password here so that VoxCommando can access your account.
+If you wish to use commands to check for new email messages on your Gmail account then you will need to enter your username and password here so that VoxCommando can access your account.

-- disclaimer: if for some reason your credentials are readable by others who have access to your options file we will not be held responsible.
+- Disclaimer: If for some reason your credentials are readable by others who have access to your options file, we will not be held responsible.

-These define event "shortcuts" that you can trigger on the event menu of the main VoxCommando window.
+The Events table found on this tab allows you to define event "shortcuts" that you can trigger on the event menu of the main VoxCommando window.